matoni109/matoni_portfolio/src/_posts/2022-01-11-product-design-sprints.md

 #### Step 4: Build / Prototype

-Time to tap your local front-end deveopler on the shoulder, or the more visually creative amongst you and hoist up a landing page, Keynote, just use a static site generator no need to get into the framework weeds on this one.
+Time to tap your local front-end developer on the shoulder, or the more visually creative amongst you and hoist up a landing page, Keynote, just use a static site generator no need to get into the framework weeds on this one.

 - Build a light-weight `User` facing visual prototype
 - Make it a super stripped back MVP, don't waste resources fleshing it out